KamranAlipour/KamranAlipour.github.io/_pages/cv.md

 ======
 * __Outward Inc.__ Aug 2022 - Present:<br />
   ___Senior AI R&D Engineer___
-  * Application of deep learning algorithms in scene understanding and recommendation systems in the retail industry.
+  * developing and implementing deep learning recommendation systems that can design and furnish rooms using transformer-based graph neural networks, which provide comprehensive explanations for their design choices.

 * __Outward Inc.__ Summer 2020 & 2021:<br />
   ___Intern AI R&D Engineer___
-  * Application of deep learning algorithms in scene understanding and recommendation systems in the retail industry.
+  * Developing algorithms for 3D scene understanding and depth estimation from single RGB images for advanced object and texture manipulation.

 * __CureMetrix Co.__ Summer 2017:<br />
   ___Data Science Intern___
-  * Application  of Deep Learning in mammography images and breast cancer diagnosis.
+  * Specializing in research and development of transformation techniques for efficient processing of 3D MRI images to improve breast cancer detection and prediction using AI algorithms.

 Research experience
 ======
-__Explainability in vision/language AI:__
- * Efficacy evaluation of explanation modalities in vision and language tasks and quantitative analysis of trust in AI algorithms.
-This project introduces new metrics and methods to produce, and evaluate the helpfulness of explanations.
- * Uncertainty prediction, calibration, and explanation in deep neural networks__Training uncertainty-aware AI algorithms and explaining their uncertainty with non-adversarial counterfactuals.

-__AI in medical imaging:__
+__SRI International (DARPA Grant):__
+ * Conducting research on multimodal explanations for vision and language tasks, and developing metrics to evaluate AI algorithm trust and competency.

+__Shiley Eye Institute, UCSD Health (NIH Grant):__
  * Detecting glaucoma from fundus photographs transformers.
 The introduced transformer based classifier proved higher accuracy and interpretability compared to its CNN counterpart.

+__Jokerst Bioimaging Lab, UCSD (NIH Grant):__
  * Contrast enhancement in low-fluence photoacoustic images with semi-supervised deep learning algorithms.

  Education